0LNetworkCommunity/libra-legacy-v6/ol-cli/README.md

 * `query blockheight`: fetches height of chain.

-* `query resource`: fetches the entire state of an account.
+* `query resources`: fetches the entire state of an account.
 Defaults to account in `miner.toml`.

 * `query balance`: fetches GAS balance of account.
 Defaults to account in `miner.toml`.

+* `query sync-delay`: checks how far behind the local is to the upstream nodes, in blocks.